Mickey Mouse universe: Ajax name brand

 Ajax, sometimes called the Ajax Corporation, is a name brand which makes several appearances in Mickey Mouse stories.
 An early example is in Lonesome Ghosts (1937) where Mickey, Donald and Goofy work for Ajax Ghost Exterminators.
 Other examples include Ajax Locksmiths, Ajax Door Fixers, Ajax Hairbow Wear Sale and Ajax Lost and Found.
-The name Ajax Corporation makes many appearances in the television series Mickey Mouse Works and Disney's House of Mouse.
+The name Ajax Corporation makes many appearances in the television series Mickey Mouse Works and House of Mouse.
 It is roughly equivalent to Warner Bros.'
 Acme brand.
 It bears no relationship to either the real-world Ajax company, a manufacturer of railroad car brake equipment, or the Ajax line of household cleaning products made and marketed by Colgate-Palmolive company, and pre-dates the introduction of Ajax cleanser by Colgate-Palmolive in 1947.